• Skip to primary navigation

 The top of a cake decorated with smoothed buttercream.

 Don’t want buttercream on top?
-You can always dust the top with icing sugar instead.
-This is the traditional way to decorate coffee cake and great if you want to cut back on the buttercream.
+Dust the top with icing sugar instead.
+This is the traditional British way to decorate coffee cake, and great if you want to cut back on the buttercream.
 Check out the video in the recipe card for this style of decorating.

 Storage and Freezing

-To freeze leftover slices, wrap each slice in plastic wrap and place in a freezer-safe container for up to 3 months.
-Allow to defrost at room temperature before removing the plastic wrap.
+Freezer: Wrap individual slices in plastic wrap and place in a freezer-safe container for up to 3 months.
+Allow to defrost at room temperature before removing the plastic wrap, then serve.

 A round coffee cake decorated with coffee buttercream and cut in to 8 equal sized slices.

-• Need a simple vanilla layer cake?
-Sub the coffee essence with 1 tbsp vanilla bean paste and use water or plant based milk instead of the maple syrup.
+• Vanilla Cake: Sub the coffee essence with 1 tbsp vanilla bean paste and use water or plant-based milk instead of the maple syrup.
 For vanilla buttercream, use 1tsp vanilla bean paste instead of coffee essence.
+Fill with jam for a classic Victoria Sponge Cake.

-• How about Butterscotch?
-I love making a butterscotch layer cake with this recipe by subbing the white sugar for 200g golden yellow sugar and adding 1 tbsp vanilla bean paste instead of the coffee essence.
-Omit the maple syrup as well and add 50 ml plant based milk instead.
-Use the buttercream recipe from my butterscotch slab cake.
+• Butterscotch Cake: Swap the white sugar for 200g golden yellow sugar and add 1 tbsp vanilla bean paste instead of the coffee essence.
+Omit the maple syrup and add 50 ml plant-based milk.
+Pair with the buttercream from my butterscotch slab cake.

 How many slices does this cake yield?

 This cake makes 8 generous slices (triangular) or 16 regular-sized slices.
-You can also make approx 12 cupcakes with this recipe.
+You can also make about 12 cupcakes with this recipe.
 Reduce baking time to 18-22 minutes.

-No need.
-It’s really easy to make your own cake flour for this recipe.
-Weigh out 240 grams of all purpose flour, remove 2 tablespoons and replace it with 2 tablespoons of cornflour.
-Sift two times to ensure it is incorporated fully.
+Yes!
+Simply weigh out 240 grams of all-purpose flour, remove 2 tablespoons and replace it with 2 tablespoons of cornflour.
+Sift twice to ensure it is incorporated fully.

 Can I make this coffee cake vegan?

-I am already using plant based milk and butter in this cake.
-To make this egg-free, I recommend replacing the eggs with 4 flax eggs (4 tbsp flax meal mixed with 180 ml (12 tbsp) of water).
+Absolutely.
+This recipe already uses plant-based milk and butter.
+Replace the eggs with 4 flax eggs (4 tbsp flax meal mixed with 180 ml (12 tbsp) of water).
+Read more about egg substitutions in this comprehensive guide.

 Can I add nuts to this cake?

-Absolutely.
-In fact, I do this quite often when I’m making a coffee while baking.
-Brew your favourite coffee pod, measure 3 tablespoons (2 for the cake, 1 for the buttercream) and then drink the rest.
+Absolutely!
+Brew your favourite coffee pod, measure 3 tablespoons (2 for the cake, 1 for the buttercream) and enjoy the rest as you bake.

 Doesn’t this slice get your tastebuds going?
-The perfect ratio of buttercream to cake and the right amount of sweetness thanks to the espresso balancing out the sugars.
-Perfection!
+With the perfect ratio of buttercream and cake, plus the right amount of sweetness from the espresso, it’s pure perfection.

 Close up of a slice of coffee layered cake on a plate with a fork.
 The rest of the cake is in the background on another plate.